FlowFuse/website/src/handbook/company/strategy.md

 ### Become the standard way of running any Node-RED for professional usage

-There's a wide range of deployment scenarios for applications built on Node-RED and FlowFuse aims to build a platform to help all businesses  of them to be successful.
+There's a wide range of deployment scenarios for applications built on Node-RED and FlowFuse aims to build a platform to help all businesses to be successful.
 FlowFuse will solve challenges unsolved by Node-RED and push Low-Code and the extensions of Node-RED beyond the current capabilities.

 FlowFuse streamlines Node-RED for commercial use.
 On many levels FlowFuse helps organisations.
-By eleviating them of their operation burden and help scaling their Node-RED fleets, providing improved developer velocity, and ensure deployments are secure and abide by the compliance of the customer.
+By alleviating them of their operation burden and help scaling their Node-RED fleets, providing improved developer velocity, and ensure deployments are secure and abide by the compliance of the customer.